ymei/mdvic/README.md

 # mdvic

-A minimal terminal renderer for Markdown with inline and display math.
-Implemented in C.  Uses `cmark` for parsing and a compact Unicode math layer for `$…$` and `$$…$$`.
-Outputs ANSI suitable for any TTY or `less -R`.
+mdvic is a minimal, fast terminal renderer for Markdown with inline and display math.
+It parses CommonMark using `cmark`, renders to ANSI, and includes a compact Unicode math layer.
+Output is suitable for any TTY or `less -RS`.
 No browser, no TeX engine, no temporary files.

 ## Purpose